 The switch from a micro-USB to USB C port is useful for compatibility with other gear you’re likely to be carrying, but thanks to the low-power 9W charger in the box, charging times haven’t changed much.

 It took just under 3.5 hours to fully charge using the supplied charger, and about an hour less from a third-party 65W version.
-The product page for the Fire HD 10 includes the option of upgrading to a better 15W charger, but really it should just be included by default.
+There’s an option of upgrading to a better 15W charger, but really it should just be included by default.

 Charging the Fire HD 10 might take a while, but at least you won’t need to do it all that often.
 Amazon rates the battery life at “up to 12 hours of reading, browsing the web, watching videos and listening to music,” and unlike many such claims, I found it pretty accurate.